Northampton, Massachusetts: Geography

 According to the United States Census Bureau, the city has a total area of 92.6 km2, of which 88.7 km2 are land and 3.9 km2, or 4.22%, are water.
 A total of 21% of the city is permanently protected open space.

 Within Northampton's city limits are the villages of Florence and Leeds.

 Northampton is bordered to the north by the towns of Hatfield and Williamsburg, to the west by Westhampton, to the east by Hadley (across the Connecticut River), and to the south by Easthampton.

 The art deco Calvin Coolidge Bridge connects Northampton with Hadley across the Connecticut River.
 The college town of Amherst is located 7 mi east of Northampton, next to Hadley.
 Springfield, the Connecticut River Valley's most populous Massachusetts city, is located 19 mi southeast of Northampton.
 Boston is 104 mi by highway east of Northampton.
 New York City is 161 mi southwest of Northampton.

 The Connecticut River's Oxbow is within Northampton's city limits, at the northern base of Mount Nonotuck.

 Climate

 Northampton has a humid continental climate (Köppen Dfb), typical of western Massachusetts.
-Winters are cold and snowy, and summers are warm and humid.
+Winters are cold and snowy (as low as to -11 C), and summers are warm and humid (as much as 28 C).
 Precipitation is evenly distributed year-around, with an annual average of 46.14 in.